mat1/building-microservices/README.md

 ### Other Services

-The two services which are use in the exercises:
+The two services which are used in the exercises:

 - [Movie Service](https://github.com/mat1/movie-service)
 - [Movie Rating Service](https://github.com/mat1/movie-rating-service)